 Each time the defense finds an example of one of these inconsistencies, they’ll weave together a story that tries to show that you’re exaggerating.

-Considerations when fighting a Traumatic Brain Injury Claim
+Considerations when Fighting a Traumatic Brain Injury Claim

 So what can you do about it?
-Well, here’s what I suggest if you or somebody you care about has been involved in a car crash and suffered from a post-concussive syndrome or mild TBI.
+Well, here’s what I suggest if you or somebody you care about has been involved in a car crash and suffered from post-concussive syndrome or mild TBI.

 Number one, follow your doctor’s advice.
 Read and follow the discharge instructions from the hospital.
 If you’re sent for follow-up, please see the consulting doctors.
 If you’re sent for occupational or physical therapy, follow through.